 Magic Weapon 5e

-D&D Magic Weapons can vary in price, rarity, and value.
-Basic magic weapons generally add +1 to your attack roll modifier – but some can do far more incredible things.
+The Magic Weapons 5e features can vary in price, rarity, and value.
+Basic magic DnD weapons generally add +1 to your attack roll modifier – but some can do far more incredible things.

 Boots of False Tracks 5e

 For adventures full of sneaking and scouting.

 A pair of Boots of False Tracks 5e is one of those common magic items that isn’t always useful, but can save your life in the right situation.
 When a humanoid wears the boots, they can make their tracks appear like the footsteps of another humanoid, provided it’s one that’s roughly the same size.

 Spell Scroll 5e